zebranrain/jason-service/README.md

 # Littlejohn (a Robinhood mock)
-### An interactive stock chart.
-Similar to Robinhood.com, but like the eponymous sidekick, not quite as handsome.
+> It's an interactive stock chart similar to Robinhood.com.
+Like the eponymous sidekick, it's not quite as handsome.

 ![Toggling Timeframes](https://github.com/zebranrain/jason-service/blob/master/images/01_timeframes.gif)